Deep Unrolling of Sparsity-Induced RDO for 3D Point Cloud Attribute Coding: Unrolled Rate-Distortion Optimization

-Of course, with such approximations, the transform becomes only approximately orthonormal.
+In the previous section, we showed how to implement the analysis and synthesis transforms, approximately, with complexity $O(N)$, by unrolling convergent series into finite numbers of steps.
+The approximations result by truncating the series.
+The approximations get ever more accurate as the length of the series grows, so there is a tradeoff between the closeness to orthonormality of the transforms and complexity.
 In itself, approximate orthonormality does not necessarily lead to a significant degradation of the rate-distortion performance.
 However, what does lead to a significant degradation is that the resulting synthesis transform no longer inverts the analysis transform, \ie, the transform no longer has the perfect reconstruction property.
 In short, at some point, the PSNR saturates regardless of the bit rate.
 The point of saturation begins at lower bit rates as the number of iterations $M_1$ and $M_2$ are reduced.

-In this paper, we propose an alternative solution.
+In this section, which is the core of our paper, we bridge from classical linear transform coding to nonlinear transform coding by proposing an alternative solution.
 In our solution, orthonormality of the basis functions is not required; they may even be overcomplete.
 Yet perfect reconstruction is possible as the encoder complexity (which is tunable) increases.